grpc/proposal/A85-lrs-custom-metrics-changes.md

    ORCA `named_metrics` map called `foo`, then it will appear in LRS as `named_metrics.foo`).

+The new behavior will be integrated into the LRS APIs in XdsClient (or LrsClient, if the implementation has split the LRS APIs into their own interface).
+When the xds_cluster_impl LB policy requests a locality stats handle for a given LRS server, cluster, EDS resource, and locality, it will now also specify the ORCA propagation info from the CDS resource.
+Then, when the xds_cluster_impl policy reports the ORCA stats for each call, the locality stats handle will use that propagation info to determine which ORCA fields to copy.

 ### Temporary environment variable protection

 This option will be guarded by the